 Self Credit Builder Loan

-Self’s credit builder loans are a fine choice for people who want a way to build credit that also forces them to save.
+Self’s credit builder loans are a credit-building option for people who have no credit record or a thin credit file.
 However, there are free ways to build credit, so you may want to look into those options first.

 Reports to all three credit bureaus.